Carol Patel MBACP : Psychotherapist & Supervisor

 My own counselling journey has been a long one and life has taken me along some different paths, however, I have always found that warmth, empathy and an ability to really hear what someone is saying has allowed me to become a person that people turn to.
 Apart from the professional skills that I possess, I have gained experience from the many challenges that life has thrown in my way and continue to be open to new ones.

 I spent a number of years in Further Education, where I supported and empowered adults returning to education and worked with teenagers and young adults closely.
 I have also been trained to coach colleagues facing difficulties at work in the teaching profession.
+I have, more recently contributed to the training and tutoring of trainee Counsellors at CPPD Counselling School in N8.

 - Advanced Diploma in Humanistic Integrative Counselling